Samuel-Chapuis/EidoVehicules/README.md

 1. Fork the repository.
 2. Create a branch for your feature or bugfix.
 3. Commit your changes with detailed descriptions.
+4. Make sure you're following the project's [Git syntax](readme/gitSyntax.md).
-4. Submit a pull request for review.
+5. Submit a pull request for review.

 ### Development Notes